arjuuuuunnnnn/Orchestry/README.md

 python view_db.py scaling

+sqlite3 data/autoscaler.db "DELETE FROM scaling_history; DELETE FROM events; DELETE FROM instances; DELETE FROM apps; VACUUM;"

 (1)TODO: if name of the container is conflicting, ask to delete(manually) and run again

 (2)TODO: add 'docter' command for dependency check